Everything You Need to Know About Chapter 7 Bankruptcy

 Typically, Chapter 7 bankruptcy is a four to six month process.
-Before filing, however, debtors are required to attend credit counseling within 180 days before filing, and can not have had a petition dismissed within six months previous to filing.
+Before filing, however, they require debtors to attend credit counseling within 180 days before filing.
+And can not have had a petition dismissed within six months previous to the filing.

 To file, debtors have to fill out a series of forms about your finances, which are numerous and complex.
 This is where an attorney can be particularly helpful.
-Seasoned attorneys can make sure you fill things out properly, avoid common mistakes and pitfalls and are successfully discharged.
+Seasoned attorneys can make sure you fill things out properly, avoid common mistakes and pitfalls and are discharge successfully.

 Also, it is imperative that you are completely honest in filling out these forms.
 To not list any property, debts, and creditors could mean that you could lose consideration for bankruptcy and that you could be under investigation by the FBI, as dishonesty about bankruptcy is a very serious crime.
 Also, if the court finds out that you were dishonest, they can revoke the discharge.
 Since bankruptcy is a public affair, it could be quite embarrassing anyway, and especially if you are found to be dishonest.
 How public?
 Well, your financial background and mistakes are viewable by the public, and the meeting of creditors you’re required to attend is done in a public room (with very few exceptions).